Contents:

 For example:

-The value in bronze or silver can vary, with even common types cost hundreds of dollars if well-preserved.
+The value of bronze or silver can vary, with even common types costing hundreds of dollars if well-preserved.

 The process of ancient Roman coin identification requires expertise.
 Modern tools like the Coin ID Scanner app allow collectors to analyze and grade coins more effectively, even the 1776 to 1976 Bicentennial quarter.
 This app can identify details like mint marks, inscriptions, and imagery.
 You only have to take a photo, and the app will show you all the details.

 Attention!
-If you are a beginner, it is important to understand authentic Roman coins versus replicas.
+If you are a beginner, it is important to differentiate authentic Roman coins from replicas.
 Always purchase from reputable dealers and verify the coin's history.

 However, beware of replicas.
-Authenticity is everything when it comes to valuing.
+Authenticity is everything when it comes to valuation.
 Look for professional grading and certificates of authenticity before purchasing.

 Sources: